“To create one’s own world in any of the arts takes courage.

 holding space for the community

-It was an opportunity to share my “healing through art” experiences to eager students and the art community.
+It was an opportunity to share my “healing through art” experiences with the world.
 I put my heart into curating and planning each Watercolour workshop experience.

 Little did I know that this workshop would mark the beginning of a new chapter in my artistic journey.